-Eligible organizations must be tax-exempt under IRS section 501(c) (3), and focus on health causes, youth education, youth sports, community and civic organizations, and the arts.
+Eligible organizations must be tax-exempt under IRS section 501(c) (3) and (4), and focus on health causes, youth education, youth sports, community and civic organizations, and the arts.

 Individuals, travel, religious or political groups will not be considered for volunteer resources.

 All requests must be in writing.
 Go to the "Get Involved" tab to complete a form.

 Scheduling priorities are programs that directly enhance the quality of life or essential services in NOVEC’s service territory or area of impact, and add value to the community.

 All HELPS projects require a NOVEC employee to serve as the NOVEC HELPS project coordinator.